 Spa & Leisure

-Providing a calming space away from the busy City streets, The Ned’s spa and grooming offerings are all about feeling stylish.
-There are eight treatment rooms, a relaxation lounge, a sauna, steam room, swimming pool and hair salon as well as a gym and exercise classes available.
+Built around a 20-metre indoor pool and providing a calming space away from the busy City streets, The Ned’s spa and grooming offerings are all about feeling stylish.
+There are also eight treatment rooms, a relaxation lounge, a sauna, steam room and hair salon as well as a gym and exercise classes available.
+Adding other specialised facets to the spa experience, they also offer Intravenous drips, intramuscular injections, a four handed massage couples room and the largest Hammam in Europe.

 Hotel & Accommodation